lexie23c/Hivebets/docs/getting-started/quick-start.md

 ```
 Step 1: You have 1 BNB in your wallet
-Step 2: Connect wallet to HiveBets
+Step 2: Connect wallet to Hivebets
 Step 3: Choose a market
 Step 4: Enter 0.05 BNB bet amount
 Step 5: See payout: "0.05 BNB → 0.12 BNB"